-The annual number of deaths under 5 years of age on the NPR has declined from 34 006 in 2006 to 15 965 in 2017 and increased to 16 981 in 2018.
-The numbers of deaths by month, compared with the numbers of deaths reported by Stats SA for 2013-2016, is shown in Figure 16.
+The annual number of deaths under-5 years of age on the NPR has declined from 34 006 in 2006 to 17 622 in 2019 and decreased to 13 773 in 2020.
+The numbers of deaths by month, compared with the numbers of deaths reported by Stats SA for 2015-2017, is shown in Figure 16.
 There is a high degree of correspondence between the two series, with the marked seasonal effect all but disappearing in 2017 but returning in 2018, with deaths higher over the winter months from May-August.
-What is unusual about the numbers from the causes of death data for 2016 is the sharp fall-off in numbers, relative to the NPR data, in the last two months, suggesting that many deaths in December, particularly, failed to have been captured by Stats SA by release of the data in 2018.
+Late registrations for the last few months of 2017 had been captured by Stats SA by release of the data in 2018.
+The monthly numbers of deaths in 2020 were unusually low in April and May and show no seasonal trend in the following months probably the result of impact of lockdown in the early months of COVID-19 epidemic.

-Figure 16: Monthly number of child deaths under 5 years from Stats SA and NPR, 2013-2018
+Figure 16: Monthly number of child deaths under 5- years from Stats SA and NPR, 2015-2020

-The trends in the numbers of deaths by selected causes in the Stats SA data for 2011-2016 are shown in Figure 17.
+The trends in the numbers of deaths by selected causes in the Stats SA data for 2012-2017 are shown in Figure 17.
 Both diarrhoeal deaths (ICD code A09) and pneumonia deaths (ICD code J18) have characteristic seasonal patterns which have attenuated over time.
 A summer peak in Feb-March for diarrhoeal deaths (ICD code A09) has almost disappeared.
-A winter peak in the pneumonia deaths (ICD code J18) as well as the diarrhoea (ICD code A09) persist.
+A winter peak in the pneumonia deaths (ICD code J18) as well as deaths from diarrhoea (ICD code A09) persist.
 The deaths from causes originating in the perinatal period (ICD codes P00-P99) do not follow any seasonal trend, while the deaths without any cause (ICD code R99) tend to follow the pneumonia pattern with a winter peak.
 The HIV deaths (ICD codes B20-B24), including pseudonyms (ICD codes B33 and D84), are much lower than one would expect given the severity of the epidemic, reflecting the tendency of not disclosing HIV on death notifications.
 The trend in the HIV deaths indicates a very mild seasonal effect.
 Deaths from diarrhoeal diseases showed a considerable decline between 2008 and 2009, with a substantial drop in the summer peak and a smaller drop in the May peak.
 It remains a challenge to know what contribution the reductions in HIV infection, the introduction of new vaccines, and improved access to water and sanitation have made to the decrease.
 However, generally, as the U5MR decreases, deaths due to perinatal conditions, which have remained quite stable, contribute a higher proportion of the deaths.
-The 2016 data suggests that deaths in the last two months, particularly in deaths from causes in the perinatal period, were not captured by Stats SA at the time of release of the data.
+As mentioned above, the 2016 data suggests that deaths in the last two months, particularly in deaths from causes in the perinatal period, were not captured by Stats SA at the time of release of those data.